 You can choose to display the top 5, 10 or 25 search terms or download the entire list of search terms as a CSV file (up to 1000 are stored).

 For each term the following information is shown:

 - Click position.
 This is the average position of each result for that query.
 The lower the number the better, since this implies that the user didn't have to scroll too much to find the result they wanted.

 - Conversion rate.
-Developers will need to set up code to track the conversion rate in their code.
-In a blog it might refer to the percentage of times a user clicked on a product details page from a blog, or when doing a product listings search it could be linked to an "add to basket" button.
+This might refer to the percentage of times a user clicked on a product details page from a blog, or when doing a product listings search it could be linked to an "add to basket" button.